 Cat’s Meow (701 Bourbon St, New Orleans)

 Open Sunday, Wednesday and Thursday from 4pm to 1am, Friday and Saturday from 4pm to 3am.

 The historic heart of the French Quarter is occupied by this club.
 The building has 2 balconies overlooking Bourbon Street along with a very comfortable interior patio.
 It is the favorite space for brides' hen parties , just as there are offices that have it as a favorite place for their party meetings.

 There's a stage set for your singing debut on karaoke nights and there's also a 3×1 Happy Hour service every day from opening until 8pm.
 We recommend the triple cocktails and the super cold bottled beer.

 Ohm Lounge (601 Tchoupitoulas St, New Orleans)

-Open Fridays and Saturdays from 10pm to 1am.
+Open Friday and Saturday from 10pm to 1am.

-The vibe here is colorful and appetizing, making it second to none in terms of aesthetics.
+The atmosphere here is colorful and appetizing, making it second to none in terms of aesthetics.